alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Full Stack Developer
 ### Welcome!

 My name is Alejandro Toledo.
-I am a Full Stack Developer, graduated from Microverse Full stack Online School Program.
+I am a Full Stack Developer, who graduated from Microverse.

-I am currently looking for a new challenge and opportinuty as a web software developer.
 I have experience working with the following technologies:

 - ## Front-End